-- 10.6 The Chief Executive of NHS Grampian will be the Accountable Officer for the delivery of the acute services that the IJB has strategic planning responsibility for and will provide updates to the Chief Officer on the operational delivery of those services provided and the set aside budget on a regular basis. - 10.7 The Chief Officer will be a member of the appropriate senior management teams of NHS Grampian and the Council.
-This will enable the Chief Officer to work with senior management of both Parties to carry out the functions of the IJB in accordance with the Strategic Plan. - 10.8 The Chief Officer will be line managed by the Chief Executives of the Parties.
-The Chief Officer shall also report to the IJB. - 10.9 The Chief Officer will develop close working relationships with elected members of the Council and non-executive and executive NHS Grampian board members. - 10.10 The Chief Officer will establish and maintain effective working relationships with a range of key stakeholders across NHS Grampian, the Council, the third and independent sectors, service users and carers, the Scottish Government, trade unions and relevant professional organisations. - 10.11 The Chief Officer will work with trade unions, staff side representatives and professional organisations to ensure a consistent approach to their continued involvement in the integration of health and social care.
+- 10.6 The Chief Executive of NHS Grampian will be the Accountable Officer for the delivery of the acute services that the IJB has strategic planning responsibility for and will provide updates to the Chief Officer on the operational delivery of those services provided and the set aside budget on a regular basis. - 10.7 The Chief Officer will have a formal relationship with the acute sector management team to determine that appropriate progress is made on the delivery of the Strategic Plan.
+The Chief Officer will meet with the General Manager of Acute Services under chairmanship of the Chief Executive of NHS Grampian on a monthly basis at the NHS Grampian Operational Management Board.
+It is anticipated that these meetings will also be attended by the Chief Officers of Aberdeen City and Aberdeenshire integration authorities. - 10.8 The Chief Officer will be a member of the appropriate senior management teams of NHS Grampian and the Council.
+This will enable the Chief Officer to work with senior management of both Parties to carry out the functions of the IJB in accordance with the Strategic Plan. - 10.9 The Chief Officer will be line managed by the Chief Executives of the Parties.

+The Chief Officer shall also report to the IJB. - 10.10 The Chief Officer will develop close working relationships with elected members of the Council and non-executive and executive NHS Grampian board members. - 10.11 The Chief Officer will establish and maintain effective working relationships with a range of key stakeholders across NHS Grampian, the Council, the third and independent sectors, service users and carers, the Scottish Government, trade unions and relevant professional organisations. - 10.12 The Chief Officer will work with trade unions, staff side representatives and professional organisations to ensure a consistent approach to their continued involvement in the integration of health and social care.